 Complete the appropriate application process to resume studies:

 - Former degree candidates and students who were admitted to the Division of Undergraduate Studies with Conditions should apply for re-enrollment.

 - Former nondegree-conditional students should apply for reinstatement.

-- Former nondegree-regular students should apply for nondegree-regular status (by contacting the Registrar's office at the desired campus) or for degree-seeking provisional or degree status (by contacting the Undergraduate Admissions Office).
+- Former nondegree-regular students should apply for nondegree-regular status (by contacting the Registrar's office at the desired campus) or degree status (by contacting the Undergraduate Admissions Office).

 Students applying for academic renewal receive a response to their request by mail from the Registrar's office typically within a week of submitting the form.